Buyer persona. Marketing persona. Customer avatar. Target market.

 - Be more effective in your advertising.
 Your marketing dollars will be well spent when you know where to advertise and who to target for maximum exposure.

-- Write copy that connects with your business avatar, which will give you a better understanding of their pain points, goals, and successes
+- Write copy that connects with your marketing avatar, which will give you a better understanding of their pain points, goals, and successes

 - Deliver and develop better products and services because you are able to anticipate your markets’ needs, behaviors, and concerns.